gregtatcam/imaplet-lwt/deploy/README.md

 install imaplet on a development machine.
 Run imaplet_deploy - this creates imaplet-deploy.tar.gz in the current directory.
-Copy imaplet-deploy.tar.gz to the target machine, unzip and run deploy.sh [-a] located in ./deploy folder. '-a' option installs cgi and html files for apache.
+Copy imaplet-deploy.tar.gz to the target machine, unzip and run deploy.sh [-a] located in ./deploy folder. '-a' option installs cgi files for apache.

 3. install imaplet as the service
 If you installed imaplet directly via opam or manually on the target machine then